armory/documentation/_spinnaker/policy_engine.md

 ## Requirements

-Armory recommends the following versions for the Policy Engine:
+Make sure you can meet the following version requirements for the Policy Engine:
 * OPA versions 0.12.x or 0.13.x
 * Halyard 1.7.2 or later
-* Spinnaker 2.16.0 or later
+* Armory Spinnaker 2.16.0 or later for Pipeline save time validation
+* Armory Spinnaker 2.19.0 or later for Pipeline runtime validation

 ## Before You Start
 Using the Policy Engine requires an understanding of OPA's [rego syntax](https://www.openpolicyagent.org/docs/latest/policy-language/) and how to [deploy an OPA server](https://www.openpolicyagent.org/docs/latest/#running-opa).

 ## Enabling the Policy Engine

 Policy Engine is a collection of features that span multiple Spinnaker services.
-Currently, it can be broken down into two categories:
+Policy Engine can perform two different types of validation:

 * **Save time validation** - Validate pipelines as they're created/modified.
 This type of validation operates on all pipelines using a fail closed model.
 This means that if you have the Policy Engine enabled but no policies configured, the Policy Engine prevents you from creating or updating any pipeline.
 * **Runtime validation** - Validate deployments as a pipeline is executing.
 This type of validation only operates on tasks that you have explicitly created policies for.
 Tasks with no policies are not validated.